vicluber/hebo_femanager/README.md

 # Hebo_femanager
-This is a extension to extend functions from https://extensions.typo3.org/extension/femanager
+This is an extension to extend functions from https://extensions.typo3.org/extension/femanager

 It works as an alternative for this outdated example extension: https://github.com/einpraegsam/femanagerextended